smok-serwis/cassandra/README.md

 In order to enable Jaeger tracing just define the envs `JAEGER_AGENT_HOST`, and optionally `JAEGER_AGENT_PORT`, which is 6831 by default.

+Note that this uses [our custom](https://github.com/smok-serwis/cassandra-jaeger-tracing) version of `cassandra-jaeger-tracing`.

 # Bash

 If you invoke this container with a single argument of "bash", it will drop you to a shell